Last Updated on 16th May 2026 by peppe8o

 sudo systemctl start zoneminder.service

-At this point, you should have your zoneminder.service correctly running (check it with the systemctl status command):
+At this point, you should have your zoneminder.service running correctly (check it with the systemctl status command):

 pi@raspberrypi:~ $ sudo systemctl status zoneminder.service